 AGL commenced retailing gas in Western Australia in FY17 and Ombudsman complaints were recorded for the first time in FY18.

 During FY19, AGL changed the method of calculating complaints per 10,000 customers.
 Data for complaints per 10,000 customers between FY15-FY18 was calculated by the total Ombudsman complaints received in the month and customer numbers at the end of the month, averaged across the year.
-The updated formula for FY19 is sum of Ombudsman complaints over the last 12 months divided by the average of customer numbers over the last 12 months.
+For FY19 onwards, data relates to the sum of Ombudsman complaints over the last 12 months divided by the average of customer numbers over the last 12 months multiplied by 10,000.